gaohaojia/gaohaojia.github.io/_pages/about.md

   - /about.html
 ---

 My name is Haojia Gao and I come from Beijing, China.
-I'm a student majoring in AI at Fan Gongxiu Honors College, Beijing University of Technology.
-In the 2024 season and 2025 season, I led our school to participate in the RoboMaster college robot competition as the captain and won several national awards.
+I'm a student majoring in AI at [Fan Gongxiu Honors College](https://fgx-hc.bjut.edu.cn/), [Beijing University of Technology](https://www.bjut.edu.cn/).
+In the 2024 and 2025, I led our school to participate in the [RoboMaster University Championship](https://www.robomaster.com/) as the captain and won several national awards.
 I'm currently learning neural networks, computer vision, SLAM, and path planning.
 Welcome to discuss with me.

 [Email](mailto:gaohaojia@emails.bjut.edu.cn) / [GitHub](https://github.com/gaohaojia)